Volunteer for the telephone friendship service

 As people get older, some may find they spend more time on their own.
 This can sometimes feel lonely, boring or make people miss friends or family.

-One of our services matches volunteers with older members of the public to have a weekly 30-minute chat together.
+One of our services matches volunteers (over the age of 18) with older members of the public to have a weekly 30-minute chat together.

 As a volunteer, you'd befriend someone who's 60 or over.
 It's a fun, safe, easy way to get to know someone new from the comfort of your own home.
 Lots of people tell us the chats are the highlight of their week.